mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

 .. cpp:function:: ColumnStoreDateTime::ColumnStoreDateTime(tm& time)

-   Sets the date/time the value of the :cpp:type`tm` struct.
+   Sets the date/time the value of the :cpp:type:`tm` struct.

    :param time: The date/time to set
    :raises ColumnStoreDataError: When an invalid date or time is supplied